(con't from Part XXXI)

-The 2nd exposition is supposed to be in a different key than the home key the key selected is often the dominant or some other related key, but not always; other less closely related keys may also be used for this; the scores of Op.
-5 and 25 are examples of this [See men].
+The 2nd exposition is supposed to be in a different key than the home key; the key selected is often the dominant but it could be the relative or some other related key; other less closely related keys might also be used for this if a smooth modulation to them can be made; the Op.
+5 and Op.
+25 Preludes are examples of this [See menu bar, Free Stuff].

 Here the theme reenters in the dominant key, this time in the alto line, and is harmonized again in 4 parts, ending in a perfect cadence in the dominant key.

-A length of 20 bars for the development section is merely an arbitrary choice; it might be extended longer than that at the discretion of the composer but probably should not be any less than that; very short, truncated developments sound like they're over with before they've started, whereas very long, tedious developments in this improvisatory 6-part form run the risk of dwarfing the other sections to where the sense of architecture of the piece tends to get lost; a middle ground of around 20 bars, which represents roughly 1/3 of the Prelude, seems to work better.
+A length of 20 bars for the development section is merely an arbitrary choice, a compression or shortening of what Vierne generally recommended; extremely shortened, truncated developments sound like they're over with before they've started, whereas very long, tedious developments run the risk of dwarfing the other sections of this form to where the sense of architecture of the piece tends to get lost; a middle ground of around 20 bars, which represents roughly 1/3 of the Prelude, seems to be a reasonable compromise.

 How this development section makes its various twists and turns is facilitated by employing sequences [See blog, Sequencing] and is only limited by the composer's imagination; no matter how far afield the music travels away from the home key, a smooth return to the home key can be created in the preparation for the reentry which follows.

 The 5th section, then, performs this function, and is the preparation for the reentry; this portion need not be any longer than 4 bars and works well when made up of 2 phrases each 2 bars long ending on the dominant chord which points to the home key.